-All campus spaces and facilities are alcohol and drug-free in accordance with the Drug- Free Schools and Communities Act Amendments of 1989, Public Law 101-226, and comply with all federal, state, and local laws pertaining to controlled substances, including alcohol.
+All campus spaces and facilities are alcohol and drug free in accordance with the Drug Free Schools and Communities Act Amendments of 1989, Public Law 101-226, and comply with all federal, state, and local laws pertaining to controlled substances, including alcohol.
+Significant spaces on campus that have heavy student traffic that are alcohol free include the Student Union, the Library, and HT1 and HT2 (computer commons).
+These areas are open past 5 p.m.

+III.
 Nonalcoholic Beverages Promoted at Events

-Estrella Mountain Community College is dedicated entirely to alcohol-free events and activities for students.
-No event mentions or promotes alcohol or other drugs.
+Glendale Community College is dedicated to programming and facilitating entirely alcohol-free events and activities for students.
+No event makes any mention of, or promotes alcohol or other drugs.

-Normative Environments
+2. Normative Environments